Updated in June 2019

 1. Read the descriptions.

 Ensure that you fully understand the criteria judges look for in each category.
 For example, culture is not defined by a list of benefits.
 Culture is what it’s like to work at your company, as differentiated from other workplaces.
-You can read the descriptions in this sample nomination form.

 2. Describe the “flavor” of your company.